surifirstpin/biplus_documentation/docs/DataRun.md

 ## Field Visualization On / Off

+You can Hide the field values in  the visualisation charts by selecting ** Hide Visualisation** for the specific field.

  To hide field values click  **Hide Visualization** option in the drop down option.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/bee13bc200cda9988be61a3c7b58de502a4915fa/images/hide_visu.png)